glycerine/rpc25519/README.md

 * Extended method types:

-Callback methods in the [net/rpc](https://pkg.go.dev/net/rpc) style traditionally look like the `NoContext` func above.
+Callback methods in the [net/rpc](https://pkg.go.dev/net/rpc) style traditionally look like the `NoContext` method above.
 We also allow a ctx context.Context as an additional first parameter.
 This is an extension to what `net/rpc` provides.
 The ctx will have an "HDR" value set on it giving a pointer to